rafaeldms/cookie/README.md

 ```

-## Instance a new cookie object (instanciando um novo objeto cookie)
+## Instance a new cookie object (Instanciando um novo objeto cookie)

 ```php
 use RafaelDms\Cookie\Cookie;